JR-1991/Catalax/README.md

 ### Give it a try!

 To get a better understanding of Catalax, we recommend that you try out the examples found in the `examples` directory.
-These examples are designed to showcase the capabilities of Catalax and provide a starting point for your own projects.
+These examples are designed to showcase the capabilities of Catalax and provide a starting point for your own projects:

+* [Basic functions](/examples/Basics.ipynb) - An overview to models and integration
+* [Optimization](/examples/Optimization.ipynb) - How to perform parameter estimation using Catalax
+* [Non observable species](/examples/Optimization.ipynb) - How to deal with non-observable species
+* [Hamiltonian MC](/examples/HMC.ipynb) - How to perform parameter inference using Hamiltonian Monte Carlo
+* [Neural Ordinary Differential Equations](/examples/Neural_ODE.ipynb) - How to use neural ODEs to model system dynamics
+* [Neural ODEs and HMC](/examples/SurrogateHMC.ipynb) - How to perform parameter inference using surrogate HMC